 There appear to be two inequivalent (but perhaps both natural) branches of complex Chern-Simons theory.
-Above we described \defemph{positive type} invariants \cite{Baseilhac2004,Bonahon2021,Kashaev2005,McPhailSnyderVolume} that \begin{itemize} \item are defined as a sum over a finite state space, \item are conjectured to exponentially grow as \(\nr \to \infty\), and \item are well-defined for any (or any geometrically non-degenerate) hyperbolic structure. \end{itemize} In contrast, \defemph{negative type} invariants \cite{zbMATH06324352,arXiv:1305.4291,arXiv:2508.05120} \begin{itemize} \item are defined using integrals over a noncompact, continuous state space, \item are conjectured to \emph{decay} as \(\nr \to \infty\), but \item are only defined when the hyperbolic structure satisfies a positivity condition so that the integrals converge. \end{itemize} While there are many conceptual similarities between the two types their exact relationship is unclear.
-Positive type invariants are more directly related to the Kashaev invariant and the original Volume Conjecture.
-However, it is typically easier to prove volume conjectures for negative type invariants: they are \emph{defined} in terms of integrals, so \cref{step 1} holds automatically, subject to the positivity condition.
+Above we described \defemph{cyclic type} invariants \cite{Baseilhac2004,Bonahon2021,Kashaev2005,McPhailSnyderVolume} that \begin{itemize} \item are defined as a sum over a finite state space, \item are conjectured to exponentially grow as \(\nr \to \infty\), and \item are well-defined for any (or any geometrically non-degenerate) hyperbolic structure. \end{itemize} In contrast, \defemph{principal type} invariants \cite{zbMATH06324352,arXiv:1305.4291,arXiv:2508.05120} \begin{itemize} \item are defined using integrals over a noncompact, continuous state space, \item are conjectured to \emph{decay} as \(\nr \to \infty\), but \item are only defined when the hyperbolic structure satisfies a positivity condition so that the integrals converge. \end{itemize} These two branches are related to different quantizations of the moduli space of \(\slg\) local systems.
+Principal type invariants are related to the representations of quantum cluster varieties defined by \citeauthor{zbMATH01607168} \cite{zbMATH01607168} and \citeauthor{zbMATH05530519} \cite{zbMATH05530519}.
+These are infinite-dimensional representations analogous to the principal series representations of \(\operatorname{SL}_{2}\).
+The cyclic quantizations studied in detail by \citeauthor{arXiv:2501.02316} \cite{arXiv:2501.02316} are finite-dimensional and analogous to highest-weight modules.
+Cyclic type invariants are more directly related to the Kashaev invariant and the original Volume Conjecture.
+It is typically easier to prove volume conjectures for principal type invariants: they are \emph{defined} in terms of integrals, so \cref{step 1} holds automatically, subject to the positivity condition.

-Asymptotic growth of positive type invariants has been established only for knots with up to \(7\) crossings \cite{zbMATH06684922, Ohtsuki2017, Ohtsuki2018} and for twist knots \cite{Chen2023II}.
-For negative type invariants much more is known: the invariant of \textcite{arXiv:2508.05120} satisfies the conjecture for every hyperbolic manifold with totally geodesic boundary, and the Andersen-Kashaev Teichm{\"u}ller TQFT satisfies it for twist knots \cite{zbMATH07761477} and many other manifolds \cite{arXiv:2410.10776, arXiv:2512.17437, arXiv:2512.23198}.
+Asymptotic growth of cyclic type invariants has been established only for knots with up to \(7\) crossings \cite{zbMATH06684922, Ohtsuki2017, Ohtsuki2018} and for twist knots \cite{Chen2023II}.
+For principal type invariants much more is known: the invariant of \textcite{arXiv:2508.05120} satisfies the conjecture for every hyperbolic manifold with totally geodesic boundary, and the Andersen-Kashaev Teichm{\"u}ller TQFT satisfies it for twist knots \cite{zbMATH07761477} and many other manifolds \cite{arXiv:2410.10776, arXiv:2512.17437, arXiv:2512.23198}.
 We hope that our result leads to a proof of asymptotic growth of \(\qinv{}\) using similar techniques.